dimi309/small3d/README.md

 ## small3d on mobile

-small3d runs on mobile devices using Vulkan and OpenGL ES.
-On Android, OpenGL ES is recommended because Vulkan still has some issues on quite a few devices.
+small3d runs on mobile devices using OpenGL ES.

 Concerning iOS, it has to be mentioned that OpenGL ES has been deprecated by Apple.
 It is not a bad idea to use it though.
-It still works and it will run on older 32-bit devices for which the Vulkan build will not.
-Other than that, small3d runs fine with Vulkan on 64-bit iOS devices (using MoltenVK).
+It still works and it will run on older 32-bit devices for which the Vulkan build will notfor example.

 You can build small3d for mobile platforms by executing either `build-android` or  `build-ios` from the `scripts` directory.
 Then you can use the test projects